AdobeDocs/commerce-php/src/pages/developer/components/proxies.md

 As a practical example of a proxy, you can see the [StoreManager](https://github.com/magento/magento2/blob/2.4/app/code/Magento/Store/Model/StoreManager.php) class and then see the generated `StoreManager` proxy class.

-The following excerpt from the Magento code passes the `storeManager` argument as a proxy to the `Magento\Store\Model\Resolver\Store` class.
+The following excerpt from the application code passes the `storeManager` argument as a proxy to the `Magento\Store\Model\Resolver\Store` class.
 The `StoreManagerInterface` model is defined as a proxy class by the added `Proxy` at the end of the original class in the `di.xml` file.

 ```xml
 <type name="Magento\Store\Model\Resolver\Store">